Business credit in 2026: how it works, when it makes sense and what to watch out for

 Tip for article

-Tip: Even self-employed people can find themselves in a situation where they are unable to continue their activities and need temporary support from the state.
-We have therefore included the most important information you may find useful in this article on support for self-employed workers.
+Even self-employed workers may find themselves unable to continue their activities and need temporary support from the state.
+In this article on support for self-employed workers, we have summarised the most important information that you may find useful.

 Specific tips for entrepreneurs